Rohingya people: Demographics

 Those who identify as Rohingyas typically reside in the northernmost townships of Arakan bordering Bangladesh where they form 80–98% of the population.
 A typical Rohingya family has four or five surviving children but numbers up to twenty eight have been recorded in rare cases.
 Rohingyas have 46% more children than Myanmar's national average.
 In 2018, 48,000 Rohingya babies were born in Bangladesh, out of a total population of 120,000 fertile women.
 As of 2014, about 1.3 million Rohingyas lived in Myanmar and an estimated 1 million lived overseas.
 They constitute 40% of Rakhine State's total population or 60% of it if the overseas Rohingya population is included.
 As of December 2016, 1/7th stateless of the entire world's stateless population is Rohingya according to United Nations figures.

 Prior to the 2015 Rohingya refugee crisis and the military crackdown in 2016 and 2017, the Rohingya population in Myanmar was around 1.1 to 1.3 million They reside mainly in the northern Rakhine townships, where they form 80–98% of the population.
 Many Rohingyas have fled to southeastern Bangladesh, where there are over 900,000 refugees, as well as to India, Thailand, Malaysia, Indonesia, Saudi Arabia and Pakistan.
 More than 100,000 Rohingyas in Myanmar live in camps for internally displaced persons, and the authorities do not allow them to leave.

 The following table shows the statistics of Muslim population in Arakan.
 The data is for all Muslims in Arakan (Rakhine), regardless of ethnicity.
 The data for Burmese 1802 census is taken from a book by J. S. Furnivall.
 The British censuses classified immigrants from Chittagong as Bengalis.
 There were a small number of immigrants from other parts of India.
 The 1941 census was lost during the war.
 The 1983 census conducted under the Ne Win's government omitted people in volatile regions.
 It is unclear how many were missed.
 British era censuses can be found at Digital Library of India.

 Culture

-Rohingya culture shares many similarities to that of other ethnic groups in the region.
+Rohingya culture is distinct and different from the other ethnic groups in the region.
 The clothing worn by most Rohingyas is indistinguishable from those worn by other groups in Myanmar.

 Men wear bazu (long sleeved shirts) and longgi or doothi (loincloths) covering down to the ankles.
 Religious scholars prefer wearing kurutha, jubba or panjabi (long tops).
 In special occasions, Rohingya men sometimes wear taikpon (collarless jackets) on top of their shirts.

 Lucifica is a type of flat bread regularly eaten by Rohingyas, while bola fica is a popular traditional snack made of rice noodles.
 Betel leaves, colloquially known as faan, are also popular amongst Rohingyas.